401244520/schictools/README.md

 3.Matrix smooth and noisy reduction
 4.single cell embedding and visualization

-## All required is Anaconda
-sklearn
-matplotlib
-pandas
-numpy
-scipy
+## Required
+*if is Anaconda you have installed anaconda, no more packages required* sklearn, matplotlib, pandas, numpy, scipy

 ## Usage